wacuuu/workload-collocation-agent/examples/kubernetes/monitoring/prometheus/cadvisor.md

 ##### Monitoring

-Deployment consist of 3 independent parts: cadvisor, prometheus and kube-state-metrics.
+Deployment consist of 3 independent parts: cadvisor, Prometheus and kube-state-metrics.

 ###### kube-state-metrics

 Nothing particularly important in this part of deployment.
 All the details are [here](../kube-state-metrics).
-It is set up in such a way that it is accessible for prometheus deployed as operator.
+It is set up in such a way that it is accessible for Prometheus deployed as operator.

 ###### cadvisor